-- Cultural differences: Branding across multiple channels brings a lot of benefits in terms of reaching a wider audience — but that could just as easily be a drawback when dealing with potential cultural differences.
+- Cultural differences: Branding across multiple channels brings many benefits in reaching a wider audience — but that could just as easily be a drawback when dealing with potential cultural differences.
 What may be normal in one culture could be uncommon and even uncomfortable in another.

 Strategies to help

 - Diversify your input: The best way to prevent any potential misunderstandings in your final messaging is by ensuring you have a variety of voices informing it from the outset.
-Take advantage of your many talented employees by giving them the chance to contribute, instead of relying on assigned departments to strictly divide the workload.
-Brand management software takes care of this by allowing multiple users to collaborate on tasks, while web-to-publish templates further enable contribution from all ends.
+Take advantage of your many talented employees by giving them the chance to contribute instead of relying on assigned departments to strictly divide the workload.
+Brand management software allows multiple users to collaborate on tasks, while digital and print templates further enable contribution from all ends.

-- Customisable templates: Web-to-publish templates are especially helpful in streamlining communication across different languages.
-By being modifiable yet fixed in their overall structure, you allow for any communication gaps to be bridged by ensuring that your branding is consistent as well as allowing for them to be slightly altered depending on any regional specificities.
+- Customisable templates: Digital and print templates are especially helpful in streamlining communication across different languages.
+By being modifiable yet fixed in their overall structure, you allow for any communication gaps to be bridged by ensuring that your branding is consistent and allowing for them to be slightly altered depending on any regional specificities.
 Plus, most brand management tools also hold multi-language capabilities so that your communication process runs smoothly on a global scale.

 - Modernise your communication: The collaboration and synchronisation capabilities of brand management software really come into their own when utilised in remote working structures.
-Instant communication that can be done from anywhere with an Internet connection not only saves you from any bumps in your team’s synergy, but potentially makes the whole process even more convenient than it was before.
+Instant communication that can be done from anywhere with an Internet connection saves you from any bumps in your team’s synergy and potentially makes the whole process even more convenient than before.

-Now, all those potential problems listed out at once can seem scary.
-But even though they’re all to do with different issues, they can all be tackled with a single piece of advice…
+Now, all those potential problems listed at once can seem scary.
+But even though they all have to do with different issues, they can all be tackled with a single piece of advice…

 You need brand management software

-If there’s only one lesson you can take away from this article, let it be this: brand management software in some form will improve your brand consistency and improve the speed and efficiency of your day-to-day brand management.
+If there’s only one lesson you can take away from this article, let it be this: brand management software will improve your brand consistency and the speed and efficiency of your day-to-day brand management.